-Check all of the nuts, bolts, screws, belts and cords to make sure that nothing is loose.
+Check all of the nuts, bolts, screws, belts, and cords to make sure that nothing is loose.
 Two-stage snow blowers have two belts, one for the auger and one for the drive; single-stage snow blowers have only one belt.
 If the belts are worn or cracked, they should be replaced.
 Otherwise, make sure they are tight.
 The starter cord also should be inspected and replaced if there is any evidence of fraying.

 A two-cylinder engine uses mixed gas and oil; a four-cylinder engine uses straight gas with a separate crank case for the oil.
-In both cases, you should completely drain the old oil and gas from the engine and replace with new fluids.
+In both cases, you should completely drain the old oil and gas from the engine and properly dispose of them, then replace with new fluids.
 To change the oil, start the engine and let it run for a few minutes to warm up.
 Stop the engine and remove the oil plug, draining the old oil into a waste receptacle.
 Once all the oil has drained, replace and tighten the plug and refill the engine with the appropriate weight of oil.
 Turn the engine on again and check the oil level.
 Also, check to make sure that the drain plug is tight and there are no leaks.

 Check your owner’s manual to ensure that you have the proper replacements on hand.
 To change the spark plug, remove the lead wire, then use a socket wrench to remove the plug.
 Replace with a new spark plug, being careful not to over-tighten the new plug, and re-attach the lead wire.

-4. Lubricate Drive and Chassis
+4. Lubricate the drive and chassis.

-5. Check Tires and Chains
+5. Check tires and chains.

 Check the tire pressure and add air if needed.
 Visually inspect the tires for wear; replace if necessary.
 If you have chains for your tires, either put them on in advance or make sure they are readily accessible.